Floydscharm/project/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list the things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g